Tracy Fleury

-Tracy Fleury (born June 13, 1986, as Tracy Horgan) is a Canadian curler from Sudbury, Ontario.
-She joined the Rachel Homan rink as skip for the 2022–23 season.
+Tracy Fleury (born Tracy Horgan; June 13, 1986) is a Canadian curler from Sudbury, Ontario.
+She joined the Rachel Homan rink as skip for the 2022–23 season, and now plays third on the team.
+With Homan, she won the 2024 Scotties Tournament of Hearts and later the 2024 World Women's Curling Championship representing Team Canada.
+The following season, the team defended their titles at the 2025 Scotties Tournament of Hearts and the 2025 World Women's Curling Championship.
 In 2021, she led her team to a silver medal at the 2021 Canadian Olympic Curling Trials.
-She has competed at the Canadian national championship five times and was the Northern Ontario women's junior champion skip from 2005 to 2007.
+She has competed at the Canadian national championship eight times and was the Northern Ontario women's junior champion skip from 2005 to 2007.